addrummond/imask/README.markdown

 retrieved via the pop server the last time it was run.)
 In the case of GMail's POP client, this appears to work.

-Imask stores everything in memory, and does not write anything to disk.
+Imask stores everything in memory and does not write anything to disk.

 Why you might want this